It’s not a bad time to visit Vienna. March has a chance of decent spring weather but it’s not peak tourist season.

 And March is probably your last opportunity to indulge in some winter sports until, well, next winter:

-- The Wiener Eistraum open-air ice skating experience normally runs until early March (2025 dates TBA).
-And the skating season at the open-air rink at the Eislaufverein usually continues through the very early part of the month, too
+- The Wiener Eistraum open-air ice skating experience runs until March 2nd.
+And the skating season at the open-air rink at the Eislaufverein ends provisionally on March 9th

 - Vienna’s “local” Alpine ski resort at Semmering may still be open and is suited to a day trip out to the slopes